headzoo/ruqqus-plus/README.md

 ```

 #### Actions
 Actions encapsulate more complex logic than modules and may have more settings than simple on and off.
+They can be found in the directory /src/js/actions.
+Modules are composed of classes and extend the `Action` class.

 A simple action which injects user configured CSS into all ruqqus pages looks like this: